mpratt/dotfiles/README.md

 My Dotfiles
 ===========

 Hi there friend.
-This are my dot files and a script to install them on my system.
+These are my dot files and a script to install them on my system.
 The bootstrap system was inspired by [Zack Holman's Dotfiles Repo](https://github.com/holman/dotfiles).

 ## Overview